Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe fourth card, placed below the significator, represents Water.
-It describes your emotions, meditations, and the influence of love.
-Page of Coins: The essence of earth, such as a mountain: The surprising appearance of new prosperity and opportunities for advance in the physical world.
+Click for DetailsThe card in the center represents the attitude you assume.
+Page of Pentacles: The essence of earth, such as a mountain: The surprising appearance of new prosperity and opportunities for advance in the physical world.
 One who delights in the pleasures of the body, material things, and nature.
 The embrace of hard work, realistic goals, and scholarly perseverance as a means to create solid achievement.
 Dependability, trust, and a studious nature.
 May portend a new job or promotion.